 Navigating the streets wasn't a problem; a lifetime of weaving through adults and dodging kicks (more common than you'd think) had made her light on her feet.
-But every new bruise from these encounters caused her to become slower, and for someone as small as herself, speed was the key to survival.
+But for someone as small as herself, speed was the key to survival and sometimes slipping though crowds just didn't cut it, not when all she received was bruises for her trouble.
 So she sought quieter, less well known roads.

 The roof tops of Kirkwall were hardly difficult to access and the alleys were some of the best places to hide.
 But though less traveled, they were far more dangerous.
-Thieves and cutthroats frequented these highways, so she quickly learned how to make herself invisible.
+Thieves and cutthroats frequented these highways, so the girl quickly learned how to become invisible.

 Scaling up her favorite wall (overrun with flowering vines), she swung herself up onto the faded brown roof shingles before rolling to her feet.
 The air was clearer up here, if barely.
 Hot summer days and no wind often caused the smoke and pollution to hang like a dark cloud over the city.

-She took a moment to orient herself, making the Gallows her focal point and branching out from it, before heading in its direction.
+She took a moment to orient herself, making the Gallows her focal point before heading in its direction.

 She used to love coming to the Docks; all the exotic people and goods would make her go wide-eyed with wonder.

 Then the Fereldans started arriving in Kirkwall, and the more experienced pickpockets quickly dubbed the Docks "off limits".